koefoeden/scE2G/README.md

 		1. .csv.gz format
 		2. .h5ad or .h5 format
 		3. Directory with sparse matrix files from 10X (matrix.mtx, genes.tsv or features.tsv, and barcodes.tsv).
 Note that files are read with the argument `gene.column = 1`.
+	- By default, gene names in the RNA matrix are mapped to our gene reference file via Ensembl ID using gene annotations from the GENCODE v43 release (included in `resources/gencode.v43.chr_patch_hapl_scaff.annotation.gtf.gz`).
+You can modify the annotations to another GENCODE version in in the `gene_annotation` field of `config/config.yaml`.
+For example, CellRanger uses the GENCODE v32 gene annotations by default; this annotation file can be downloaded [here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_32/gencode.v32.annotation.gtf.gz).

 To configure the pipeline:
 - Modify `config/config.yaml` to specify paths for results_dir.